 Returning to school after the coronavirus lockdownPublished Date: 04 Sep 2020

-This year, however, many deaf children and young people will returning after a lengthy period at home during the coronavirus lockdown.
+This year, however, many deaf children and young people will returning after a lengthy period at home during a coronavirus lockdown.
 There will also be lots of new rules in place to help prevent the spread of coronavirus and the classroom may feel quite different to how it was before.

-The UK Governments are taking different approaches to how schools re-open but, wherever you live, it will be important that your child continues to get the specialist support they need.
+The UK Governments are taking different approaches to how schools re-open after any lockdown but, wherever you live, it will be important that your child continues to get the specialist support they need.
 This blog sets out a checklist of questions that you can use to ask your child’s school about how the return to school will work in practice for your child.

 This checklist is most relevant for children who are in a mainstream school.
 However, if your child is in a different type of education setting, many of these questions may still be helpful.